ungdev/UA-api/README.md

 ## Configuration

-Create a file .env.local if you want to edit environment variables.
-It will not be pushed to git.
+Copy the file .env.example to .env and then edit it with your values :

 ```
-touch .env.local
+cp .env.example .env
 ```

 ## Commands